appsmithorg/appsmith-docs/core-concepts/connecting-ui-and-logic/sharing-data-across-pages.md

 ## Sharing data via query params

 Query params can be passed by adding the query params object to [NavigateTo action](../../function-reference/navigateto.md).
-To do this click on the JS mode for Action and update it as follows.
+To do this click on the JS mode for the Event and update it as follows.

 ```text
 {{navigateTo("PageName", {"param": "value"})}}